 Do bring water-resistant sunblock as it is easy to bet burned even in wintertime when you’re out in the water.
 Wearing a rash guard or wetsuit is an excellent way to keep you safe from both the sun and jellyfish stings.

 Towel, a towel is the most useful thing you can bring on any beach trip.
-You can wrap it around you to keep you warm after you bound across the pristine reefs; you can lie on it on the brilliant star sand beach of Taketomi; you can sleep under it during the hotter hours of the day; you can use it as a sail if you get tired while doing stand-up paddle boarding; wet it for fighting off those pesky mosquitoes; wrap it around your head to look silly; you can wave it as a distress signal, and of course you can dry yourself with it if you happen to get wet while snorkeling.
+You can wrap it around you to keep you warm after you bound across the pristine reefs; you can lie on it on the brilliant star sand beach of Taketomi; you can sleep under it during the hotter hours of the day; you can use it as a sail if you get tired while doing stand-up paddle boarding; swing it around like a crazy person to fight off those pesky mosquitoes; wrap it around your head to look silly; you can wave it as a distress signal, and of course you can dry yourself with it if you happen to get wet while snorkeling.

 If you like this guide and found it useful, I would be very happy if you would read and try to follow the advice given below.
 Thank you!